KCC has a lot of pride in her native state of Texas and enjoys writing on many different topics, especially those based on a true story.

-April 2012 marked the 100th anniversary of the first and last voyage of Titanic.
+It's been over 100 years since the first and last voyage of the RMS Titanic.
 When I was doing some research, I came across some interesting information.
 I learned of Beatrice Wood, the person that director James Cameron used as a model for the character Rose Dewitt Bukater Calvert.

 In 1918, Beatrice left New York and ran off to Montreal.
 Of course, her mother tracked her down with a private detective.
 Her good friend Paul, who was the theater manager with whom she shared an apartment, convinced her that the only way to be out from under her mother's thumb was to marry him.
 So she did.
 It was a marriage of convenience, mostly for Paul, who managed to use her and her friends to support his gambling habit.
 Beatrice's parents saw to it that the marriage was dissolved years later.

-When Beatrice returned to New York she found that the "dada" movement had died down.
-Duchamp was traveling in Europe, the Arensberg's had moved to Los Angeles, and Roché had gone back to Paris.
-Beatrice then fell in love with the British actor and director Reginald Pole.
-But Pole, too, would end up breaking her heart.
-Beatrice decided to move to Los Angeles to be near the Arensbergs.
+When Beatrice returned to New York, she found that the dada movement had died down.
+Duchamp was traveling in Europe, the Arensbergs had moved to Los Angeles, and Roché had gone back to Paris.
+She then fell in love with the British actor and director Reginald Pole.
+But Pole would also end up breaking her heart.
+She decided to move to Los Angeles to be near the Arensbergs.